 Vehicles parked illegally will be towed at the owner’s expense by Berg’s Towing, 1420 North Main Street, 309-734-1999.
 The towing charge is $50.00.
-A storage charge will also be assessed.
+A storage charge may be assessed.

 City Parking Ordinances

 Violations of City ordinances will be enforced by the Monmouth Police Department.
 Significant fines and towing can result from violation of City parking ordinances.

 Temporary Parking Permits / Visitors

 Visitors may obtain from the Stockdale Center or Admission Office a temporary parking permit for restricted use.
-Students, faculty and staff are not considered visitors and may not display a visitor permit on their vehicles.
-Vehicles used by visitors are subject to the rules and regulations stated in this guide or as posted by Monmouth College.
+Students, faculty and staff are not considered visitors and may not display a visitor permit on their vehicles or use visitor parking spaces.